Guard dogs prowling in the yard,

 - Forced to Watch: An interesting variation: Pumpkinhead's summoner is forced to see and feel the deaths of the demon's victims, as if he were killing them himself.

-- More straightforwardly, Pumpkinhead prefers to kill his victims in front of each other.
+- More straightforwardly, Pumpkinhead prefers to kill its victims in front of each other - the first film has it ignore Joel so he has to watch his girlfriend Kim die instead.

 - Healing Factor: Pumpkinhead heals instantaneously.